NimaMohseni/Morphometric-Analysis/README.md

 ```python
 def(dataframe, classifier = None)
 ```
 The `dataframe` is mandatory but the `classifier` can be left blank.
-If any specific classifier is supposed to be used for creating decision boundary plots, it should be passed here.
+If any specific classifier is supposed to be used for creating decision boundary plots, it should be passed here, if not, a default KNN (n neighbours = 2) will be used.

 After this, the results of a morphologika analysis can be read using the `.read` function: